-Simulated: Place the device into or out of Simulation Mode.
+Simulated: This option places the device into Simulation Mode.
 In this mode, the driver does not attempt to communicate with the physical device, but the server continues to return valid OPC data.
 Simulated stops physical communications with the device, but allows OPC data to be returned to the OPC client as valid data.
 While in Simulation Mode, the server treats all device data as reflective: whatever is written to the simulated device is read back and each OPC item is treated individually.
+The item's memory map is based on the group Update Rate.
 The data is not saved if the server removes the item (such as when the server is reinitialized).
 The default is No.

-🛡 Notes:

-- 1. This System tag (\Simulated) is read only and cannot be written to for runtime protection.
+- 1. This System tag (Simulated) is read only and cannot be written to for runtime protection.
 The System tag allows this property to be monitored from the client. - 2.
-When a device is simulated, updates may not appear faster than one (1) second client.

-Simulation Mode is for test and simulation purposes only.
+In Simulation mode, the item's memory map is based on client update rate(s) (Group Update Rate for OPC clients or Scan Rate for native and DDE interfaces).
+This means that two clients that reference the same item with different update rates return different data. - Simulation Mode is for test and simulation purposes only.
 It should never be used in a production environment.

-Tag Counts

-Property Groups Identification

-General Operating Mode

-Tag Counts

-Static Tags 130

-Static Tags: Provides the total number of defined static tags at this level (device or channel).
-This information can be helpful in troubleshooting and load balancing.